Ford Mustang: Sixth generation (S550; 2015)

-Seventh generation (2024)
+Seventh generation (S650; 2024)

-Ford introduced the seventh-generation Mustang at the 2022 Detroit Auto Show on September 14, in a special event called "The Stampede".
+Ford previewed the seventh-generation Mustang at the 2022 Detroit Auto Show on September 14, in a special event called "The Stampede".
+As part of its introduction, multiple track-only models were showcased, such as a NASCAR Cup Series body, a V8 Supercar version, and multiple GT racing versions, among others.
+Also announced was the addition of the “Dark Horse” series.
+Bridging the gap between the Mach 1 and now-discontinued GT350, the Dark Horse performs much the same role as the 2012–2013 Boss 302 Mustangs — a street legal car with enhanced performance on road courses.
+The seventh generation Mustang is assembled at Ford's Flat Rock Assembly Plant and began production on May 1, 2023, initially available with either the redesigned 2.3 L EcoBoost turbocharged 4-cylinder with 315 hp, or the revised, 4th generation Coyote V8 with 480–486 hp in the GT and 500 hp in the Dark Horse.
+At launch, three transmissions were offered: a Getrag 6-speed manual (GT only), a Tremec 6-speed manual transmission (Dark Horse only), or a 10-speed automatic transmission (available on all trims).

 Mustang Mach-E

-On November 17, 2019, Ford announced the Ford Mustang Mach-E. Unrelated to any of the pony car Mustang versions, it is an electric crossover with rear-wheel and all-wheel drive.
+On November 17, 2019, Ford announced the Ford Mustang Mach-E. Unrelated to any of the pony car Mustang versions, it is an electric crossover with rear-wheel or all-wheel drive, depending on trim level.
 It has 210–375 miles of range and an updated Ford Sync system with a 15.5 inch display.
 The Mustang Mach-E comes in several different trims including First Edition, Select, Premium, California Route 1, and GT.
-The Mach-E Mustang also offers "regular and extended-range batteries".
+The Mach-E also offers two battery options, and Ford is expected to introduce a third option in the future.
+Although it shares the Mustang name and badge, this vehicle is not counted among the Mustang's seven generations, as it is a separate model produced alongside the existing two-door Mustang rather than being a chronological successor to it, and is designed around a separate vehicle platform.

 Racing

 The Mustang made its first public appearance on a racetrack as pace car for the 1964 Indianapolis 500.

 The same year, Mustangs won first and second in class at the Tour de France international rally.

 In 1969, modified versions of the 428 Mach 1, Boss 429 and Boss 302 took 295 United States Auto Club-certified records at Bonneville Salt Flats.
 The outing included a 24-hour run on a 10 mi course at an average speed of 157 mph.
 Drivers were Mickey Thompson, Danny Ongais, Ray Brock, and Bob Ottum.